emliang/Heatwave.Impact.on.EU.Grid/README.md

 - **Optimal Power Flow Analysis:** It integrates these components to simulate the grid's response under thermal and demand stresses, revealing potential capacity bottlenecks and load shedding regions.

 ## Demos
 The code contains the following [demos](/demos/) for the Methodology:
 1. Heatwave generation based on morphing approach
 2. Demand calibration based on demand.ninja
 3. Heat balance equation calculation and visualization
-4. ACOPF/TD-ACOPF-quad/TD-ACOPF-iter solving by IPOPT + Pyomo
+4. OPF solving by IPOPT with Pyomo-based modeling
 5. A country-level analysis based on the proposed methodology

 ## Liscence